 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Information system and data security is imperative to us to ensure that we are keeping customers and members safe.

 We operate a robust and thorough process for assessing, managing and protecting new and existing systems which ensures that they are up to date and secure against the ever-changing threat landscape.
 In addition to this, we use appropriate technological and operational security measures to protect your personal data, including but not limited to, following a defence in depth security model, which means that your personal data is protected by multiple layers of security.

 When you trust us with your data we will always keep your information secure to maintain your confidentiality.
 By utilising strong encryption when your information is stored or in transit we minimise the risk of unauthorised access or disclosure; when entering information on our website, you can check this by right clicking on the padlock icon in the address bar.

 Storage of information

-IMO operations which are based in the UK and store most of our data within UK.
+IMO operations are based in the UK and we store most of our data within UK.
 Some organisations which provide services to us may transfer data outside the European Economic Area, but we’ll only allow this if your data is adequately protected.
 Some of our systems are provided by US companies and whilst it is our policy that we prefer data hosting and processing to remain on EU-based solutions, it may be that using their products results in data transfer to the USA.
-However, we only allow this when we certain it will be adequately protected. (e.g. US Privacy Shield or Standard EU contractual clauses).
+However, we only allow this when we are certain it will be adequately protected. (e.g. US Privacy Shield or Standard EU contractual clauses).